ldsec/medco-documentation/source/developer/system_architecture.rst

 medco-connector
 ---------------
 Component orchestrating the MedCo query at the clinical site.
 Implements the resource-side of the PIC-SURE API.
-It communicates with *medco-unlynx* to execute the distributed cryptographic protools.
+It communicates with *medco-unlynx* to execute the distributed cryptographic protocols.

 medco-unlynx